 That said, there is some creative leeway in editorial photography.
 You can use natural light for these, and it’ll be understandable if the colours may not run completely true.

-Much like any still life, the settings for shooting jewelry are fairly simple.
+Much like any still life, the settings for photographing jewelry are fairly simple.

 Focus mode: Because the products don’t move, you can set your camera to One-Shot mode.
 One-Shot allows you to set up your images and focus without fear of the focus shifting.